 The trick to growing tender greens in winter is matching cold-tolerant greens with a protective structure that fits in your available space.

-A small greenhouse, cold frames, or mini hoop tunnels, or polytunnels, will allow you to grow tender greens in cold weather.
+A small greenhouse, a walipini greenhouse, cold frames, or mini hoop tunnels, or polytunnels, will allow you to grow tender greens in cold weather.
 With one of these, you can plan for leafy greens like lettuce, chard, kale, and spinach even if your winters are harsh.

 Growth, for most vegetables, starts slowing down as winter days get shorter.
 For vegetables growing in open ground, it’s best to plan for harvesting while there are still at least ten hours of daylight.